-The character has a separate approved pouch for smuggling items.
-This pouch may not be searched, and must be ignored as if it were cleverly hidden.
+The character has a separate approved pouch for smuggling items which may hold one item.
+This pouch may not be searched or affected by the Pickpocket rules, and must be ignored as if it were cleverly hidden.
 Only the smuggler may access the container, unless he or she gives permission to another person with the smuggling skill permission.